clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/time.rst

 Set the time
 ############

-|CL-ATTR| uses the `systemd-timesyncd.service` daemon to synchronize time.
+This guide describes how to reset the time in your |CL-ATTR| system when the default :abbr:`NTP (Network Time Protocol)` servers cannot be reached.

-This guide describes how to reset the time in your |CL| system when the default :abbr:`NTP (Network Time Protocol)` servers cannot be reached.
+|CL| uses the `systemd-timesyncd.service` daemon to synchronize time.

 #.
-Install the `sysadmin-basic` bundle.
+Install the :command:`sysadmin-basic` bundle.

    .. code-block:: bash